 Some products and medications that may interact with prednisone include aldesleukin, mifepristone, blood thinners such as dabigatran and warfarin, and NSAIDs.
 This medication can also interfere with certain laboratory tests, causing false results.

-Prednisone Dosage, Uses, Brand Name, Side Effects & Warnings Summary
+Prednisone Brand Name, Dosage, Uses, Side Effects & Warnings

 Prednisone is a corticosteroid medication used to conditions associated with low corticosteroid levels, such as arthritis, severe allergic reactions, multiple sclerosis.